yu-jeffy/sightseer-gpt-4v/README.md

 # Sightseer

 Welcome to Sightseer, a program designed to assist with quizzes and exams using GPT-4V.
+Run in a sidebar window, this program will interpret questions on screen and provide assistance towards answering them, without providing explicit answers.

+*GPT-4V may have issues interpreting mathematical formulas.
+It also lacks the ability to interpret and produce code at this time*

 ## Features